 More packaging should become packaging again

-We work daily to ensure that more packaging is recycled and that the system is efficient and fit for purpose.
 An important part of our work is to help shape a well-functioning extended producer responsibility system for packaging.
-We monitor decision-making processes, spread knowledge and share our expertise with others so that producer responsibility can develop and support the transition to a circular economy.
+We monitor decision-making processes, spread knowledge and co-operate with others to support the transition to a circular economy.
+With the right reforms, Sweden can reach the recycling targets.

 Five reform areas

 In a resource-efficient society and circular economy, every packaging item is handled correctly throughout the entire chain.
-We are not there yet – quite the opposite.
-But although our analysis shows that Sweden will not reach the packaging recycling targets for 2030, we are convinced that the targets can be achieved – provided that we all do more.
+We are not there yet.
+It does not look like Sweden will reach the packaging recycling targets for 2030, but we are convinced that the targets can be achieved – provided that we all do more.

 Näringslivets Producentansvar has therefore developed 19 reform proposals aimed at enabling Sweden to meet the EU targets for material recycling of packaging.
 They can be implemented by actors in Sweden, primarily through legislative changes, budget initiatives and actions from public authorities.
 The proposals are based on the distribution of responsibility that is established in legislation.